 Do an Edit/Reload draw atoms from the Atoms menu to make the drawing reflect the change in atom ordering.

 To proceed, one could select an atom and see its bonding pattern with its neighbors to identify it.
 Then pick its neighbors and identify them continuing on until all atoms are identified.
 In my case this would be:

-1. Go to the Atoms tab and pick M83; it is bonded to 4 neighbors (two are in next cell) as a tetrahedron.
+1. Pick M50; it is bonded to 4 neighbors (one is in next cell) as a tetrahedron.
 Probably Si.
 Change its Type.
 The plot will change the green (as selected) ball to a gold colored one (the color assigned to Si).
 You may have to rock the structure slightly to make the change happen.
-The equivalent ones are also shown; some show the four neighbors as a tetrahedron.

 2. Pick its neighbors and change them to O atoms.
 A shift left mouse button on each will select them.
 The atoms will change from green to red.

 3. Pick an O-atom neighbor; it will be a B-atom.